QTS Literacy Skills Test Guide

 Why is the literacy skills test important?

 The literacy skills test must be passed to gain Qualified Teacher status.
 (You can’t be a teacher in the UK unless you pass this test.)
+It is also a part of recruitment process of various organisations.
+For example, NHS takes literacy & numeracy tests for recruiting healthcare assistants.

 Where will I take my literacy skills test?